Astro-Sean/autophot/README.md

 ## Introduction

-The Automated Photometry Of Transients (AutoPhOT) pipeline allows for rapid photometric analysis for transient events.

-The novel pipeline is built from the ground up, based on Python3 and makes extensive use of Astropy and Numpy packages.
-No instance of IRAF or Python2 software is used.
-AutoPhOT is able to handle heterogeneous data from different telescopes and applies techniques such as image calibration, image subtraction, and PSF fitting in an automated and intelligent way.
+AutoPhOT is novel automated pipeline that is designed for rapid, publication-quality photometry of transients.
+AutoPhOT is built from the ground up using Python 3 - with no dependencies on legacy software.Capabilities of AutoPhOT include aperture and PSF-fitting photometry, template subtraction, and calculation of limiting magnitudes through artificial source injection.
+AutoPhOT is also capable of calibrating photometry against either survey catalogs (e.g. SDSS, PanSTARRS), or using a custom set of local photometric standards.
+We demonstrate the ability of AutoPhOT to reproduce light curves found in the published literature.
+AutoPhOT’s ability to recovered source fluxes is consistent with commonly used software e.g. DAOPHOT, using both aperture and PSF photometry

 Feedback is welcome.
-Email: sean.brennan2@ucdconnect.ie
+Email me at sean.brennan2@ucdconnect.ie

 <p align="center">
   <a href="https://www.buymeacoffee.com/astrosean" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>